- Page Count: 384

 In doing so, she becomes embroiled in palace intrigues and deceptions, discovering her own capacity for bloodshed.
 But as civil war threatens to drown the Courts of Faerie in violence, Jude will need to risk her life in a dangerous alliance to save her sisters, and Faerie itself.

 I NEED THIS SEQUEL NOW omg.
 That just got better and better the entire way through!!
 I was hesitant at first when I heard this book blended fae elements into a modern setting (because y’all know how picky I get with that) but everything ended up working SO perfectly.

 Jude and her two sisters have been raised in the faerie world by the man who murdered their parents (and fathered one of the sisters), soooo that’s a wee bit of a complicated relationship.
 The modern world exists and the girls occasionally sneak out to do normal things like meet their sister’s girlfriend at the mall.
 They’ve been somewhat accepted into the faerie world, but are absolutely not one of them.

 Jude is a wonderfully complex main character who would rather train to be a knight & win a place in the High Court than be accepted through marriage.
 In the meantime, she’s bullied to an extreme by her peers.
 They’re led by Prince Cardan, who makes Joffrey look rather friendly at times.
-(I was worried the plot would try to just excuse his behavior or redeem his character with some simple sob story, but it had much more interesting directions to take).
+(Side note: the bullying is pretty intense.
+Just a heads up in case you don’t like reading about that kind of thing).
+I was worried the plot would try to just excuse Cardan’s behavior or redeem his character with some simple sob story, but it had much more interesting directions to take.

 So eventually there are a ton of reasons why Jude feels powerless and wants revenge.
 Her motivation is totally clear and she goes after what she wants with a vengeance that’s amazing to watch:

 “I do not yearn to be their equal.
 In my heart, I yearn to beat them.”